Daily Express: History

-The Express began printing in Manchester in 1927.
-In 1931 it moved its London headquarters to 120 Fleet Street, a specially commissioned art deco building.
+It began printing in Manchester in 1927.
+In 1931 it moved its London headquarters to 120 Fleet Street, a specially commissioned Art Deco building.
 Under Beaverbrook, the paper set newspaper sales records several times throughout the 1930s.
 Its success was partly due to aggressive marketing campaign and a circulation war with other populist newspapers.
 Arthur Christiansen became editor in October 1933.
 Under his direction sales climbed from two million in 1936 to four million in 1949.
 He retired in 1957.
 The paper also featured Alfred Bestall's Rupert Bear cartoon and satirical cartoons by Carl Giles which it began publishing in the 1940s.
 On 24 March 1933, a front-page headline, "Judea Declares War on Germany" (because of the Anti-Nazi boycott of 1933), was published.

-During the late 1930s, the paper advocated the appeasement policies of the Neville Chamberlain's National Government, due to the influence of Lord Beaverbrook.
+During the late 1930s, the paper advocated the appeasement policies of Neville Chamberlain's National Government, due to the influence of Lord Beaverbrook.
 On 7 August 1939, the front-page headline was "NO WAR THIS YEAR".
 Less than a month later, Britain and France were at war with Nazi Germany following its invasion of Poland.
 The front page, floating in dirty water, later featured in In Which We Serve.

-The ruralist and fascist author Henry Williamson wrote for the paper on many occasions for half a century, practically the whole of his career.
+The ruralist and fascist author Henry Williamson wrote for the paper on many occasions over a span of half a century.
 He also wrote for the Sunday Express at the beginning of his career.

 In 1938, the publication moved to the Daily Express Building, Manchester (nicknamed the "Black Lubyianka"), designed by Owen Williams on the same site in Great Ancoats Street.
 It opened a similar building in Glasgow in 1936 in Albion Street.
 Glasgow printing ended in 1974 and Manchester in 1989 on the company's own presses.
 Johnston Press has a five-year deal, begun in March 2015, to print the northern editions of the Daily Express, Daily Star, Sunday Express and the Daily Star Sunday at its Dinnington site in Sheffield.
 The Scottish edition is printed by facsimile in Glasgow by contract printers, the London editions at Westferry Printers.